For cPanel & WHM 11.48

 - You cannot use this method to access other folders on your account.
 Some webmail clients may require additional steps.
 For more information, read our How to Set Up Webmail Folders for Archived Email documentation.

 - If you are unsure of whether you use POP3 or IMAP to receive mail, you can find this information in your email application's Preferences interface.

 Apache SpamAssassin™ Configuration

-- If you need to add more than five addresses to the blacklist, fill in the first five text boxes and click Save.
+- To add more than five addresses to the blacklist or whitelist, fill in the first five text boxes and click Save.
 Additional text boxes will appear.

-When you add the addresses to the blacklist or whitelist, use
+When you add addresses to the blacklist or whitelist, use

 email@example.com— Blacklists or whitelists a single email address.

 *@example.com— Blacklists or whitelists all of the addresses at

 ?firstname.lastname@example.org— Blacklists or whitelists a single character in an address at